-Join the PRSA-NCC Mentoring program: Become a Mentor or Protégé
+Join the PRSA-NCC Mentoring program: Become a Mentor or Mentee

 Are you a young professional looking for guidance?

-If you have 10 or more years of experience in the profession and are interested in being matched you with a protégé, complete the Mentor Profile form.
+If you have been in the field for at least 3 years and are interested in being matched you with a mentee, please complete the Mentorship Profile form.

-Mentors typically offer guidance by phone or e-mail on protégés' questions regarding career development, dealing with difficult clients or bosses, or expectations for a new PR employee.
-Sharing your skills, experiences, and insights with newer PR practitioners is personally satisfying and doesn't require a lot of time on your part.
-By mentoring, you can also positively influence the PR profession.
+Mentors typically offer guidance through in-person meetings, as well as phone or e-mail for mentees regarding career development, dealing with difficult clients or bosses, or expectations for a new PR employee.
+Sharing your skills, experiences, and insights with PR practitioners is personally satisfying and doesn't require a lot of time on your part.

-Protégés are responsible for initiating the conversation and making good use of your mentor’s time.
-Please contact your mentor soon after you receive his or her contact information.
-Generally mentors and protégés communicate via phone and email.
-If you extend an invitation to get together for coffee or lunch, please pick up the tab.
+Once we match you with your mentor, you are responsible for initiating the conversation and doing your utmost to make good use of your mentor’s time.
+Please contact your mentor soon after you receive his or her contact information and find out the way they prefer to be reached and offer up a time to get together.
+Generally mentors and mentees communicate via phone and email, not text message.
+If you extend an invitation to get together for coffee or lunch, it’s customary for you to pick up the tab, so plan accordingly.

 For questions about mentoring, contact: